Morwenn/cpp-sort/docs/Sorter-adapters.md

 struct make_stable;
 ```

 `make_stable` takes a sorter and artificially alters its behavior to produce a stable sorter.
-It does so by associating every element of the collection to sort to its starting position and then uses the *adapted sorter* to sort the collection with a special comparator: whenever two elements compare equivalent, it compares the starting positions of the elements to ensure that their relative starting positions are preserved.
+It does so by associating every element of the collection to sort to its starting position and then uses the *adapted sorter* to sort the collection with a special comparator: whenever two elements are *equivalent*, it compares the starting positions of the elements to ensure that their relative starting positions are preserved.
 Storing the starting positions requires O(n) additional space.

 ```cpp
 template<typename Sorter>